josephtownshend/myrecovery_tech_test/README.md

 # myrecovery_tech_test

-I have worked on two apps for this test - the first one is `app.py` and the second is `app_test.py` which I took further and is the app I am submitting.
-I have kept both in the repo to document the process.
+I have worked on two apps for this test - the first one is `app.py`, and the second is `app_test.py` which I took further and is the app I am submitting.
+I have kept both in the repo as `app.py` contains a majority of my working and corresponds to the readme which documents the process.

 ### Running the app